 Instructor Materials: Overview of the Modeling Flood Hazards module

-Unit 5 is the summative assessment methods.
-Unit 5 provide data sets for students to apply concepts learned in prior units to a new site.
-It is beneficial to tell students about the Unit 5 assignment early in the module time so that they know they are going to be asked to apply the skills they are learning independently Learn more about assessing student learning in this module.
+Unit 5 is the summative assessment.
+It provides data sets for students to apply concepts learned in prior units to a new site.
+It is beneficial to tell students about the Unit 5 assignment early in the module so that they know they are going to be asked to apply the skills they are learning independently.
+Learn more about assessing student learning in this module.

 The module covers material sequentially, but the units can also often be taught as stand-alone lessons.
 For instructors who do not wish to use the module in its entirety, suggested pairings are included in the "Context for Use" section on each unit's page.
 If you plan to use Unit 4 and 5, you should plan ahead to make sure that HEC-RAS (Hydrologic Engineering Center's River Analysis System) software for generating flood maps is ready to use.
 The software is free but it only works on Windows 64-bit computers.
 If your school has a computer lab, arrange to have the software added to lab computers.
 If you are relying on student computers, you will need to dedicate time to making sure that each student (or student group) has a functional version.
 If a large percentage of students have Mac computers, you can point them to resources that allow the software to run cross-platform.
 See Unit 4 for more advice.

-In this unit, students are introduced to the concept of flooding and the mechanisms that cause different types of floods in natural and urban environment.
+In this unit, students are introduced to the concept of flooding and the mechanisms that cause different types of floods in natural and urban environments.
 Students will interpret annual maximum flow series to relate the magnitude of past flow events to their frequency.
-Students will explore different datasets to describe the magnitude of flood, its spatial extent in the form of a map and its socio/economic impacts.
+Students will explore different datasets to describe the magnitude of a flood, its spatial extent in the form of a map, and its socio/economic impacts.

 Most often we characterize floods based on their return periods.
 Considering new land developments and the changing climate, what was once a 100-year flood may change over time.
 Thus, if we are going to experience the previously defined 100-year flood more frequently, the new 100-year flood may be what was a 500-year flood before.
-One may then wonder what will be the impact of this 500 year flood compared to a 100 year flood?
-Is it five times bigger and more damaging than a 100 year flood?
-The goal of this Unit 5 is let students quantify floods for 100 and 500 year return periods, and map the corresponding flood inundation extents.
+One may then wonder what will be the impact of this 500-year flood compared to a 100-year flood?
+Is it five times bigger and more damaging than a 100-year flood?
+The goal of this Unit is to have students quantify floods for 100 and 500 year return periods, and map the corresponding flood inundation extents.
 The students will then use these results to see how the flood magnitude and the inundation area changes for these floods.
 The final inundation maps can also be used to estimate key infrastructure that may be vulnerable.